A self-directed 401k puts you in the driver's seat.

 This type of 401(k) plan empowers participants with a wider range of investment options than what is typically seen with 401(k)s.
-Rather than sticking with pre-made packages, you can choose your own stocks, bonds, and mutual funds, and invest in unconventional assets like commodities, tax liens, and real estate.
+Rather than choosing pre-designed packages, you can select your own stocks, bonds, and mutual funds, and invest in unconventional assets like commodities, tax liens, and real estate.

 While self-directed 401(k)s offer great flexibility and choices, there are still some limits and prohibited transactions.
 As a 401(k) plan provider and administrator, Ubiquity can help you navigate the world of self-directed 401(k)s, whether you’re a self-employed individual or a participant in an employer-sponsored plan.